About Cataract Surgery

-At your cataract consultation at Vance Thompson Vision in Fargo, you will be educated on the traditional blade-based approach and the ReLACS laser-assisted approach to cataract surgery so that a decision can be made for your situation and goals.
+At your cataract consultation at Vance Thompson Vision in Fargo, you will be educated on the traditional and refractive approach to cataract surgery so that a decision can be made for your situation and goals.
 To further determine the best cataract treatment for your eyes, we use a variety of advanced measurement and testing technologies.

 We test your tear film analysis, which can contribute to poor vision and be treated after cataract surgery to improve a patient’s vision.
 Using an OCT, we assess the health of the retina.
 We perform an advanced corneal analysis, which measures corneal curvature and thickness.
 We measure the size of the patient’s pupil, as a patient’s pupil size can cause certain implants to be better than others.
 If needed, we can image the angle created where the cornea and iris meet, which can determine whether a patient is at risk for angle closure glaucoma, a serious condition caused by a thick cataract.